-At low frequencies & cc Utzu, longitudinal noise temperature is always higher than the physical temperature.
-Transverse noise temperature equals physical temperature. (of cketous)

-The L spectral density can be bigger or smaller than transverse depending on sign of $\frac{1}{\sqrt{L}}$.
-For most semiconductors, $\frac{1}{\sqrt{L}}$ since scattering rates increase with energy and hence conductivity decreases as higher energy states are occupied (e.g. higher temperature).
+At sufficiently high frequencies , we have .
+At low frequencies , longitudinal noise temperature is always higher than the physical temperature.
+Transverse noise temperature equals physical temperature.
+The L spectral density can be bigger or smaller than transverse depending on sign of .
+For most semiconductors, since scattering rates increase with energy and hence conductivity decreases as higher energy states are occupied (e.g. higher temperature).
 So we often measure a decrease in spectral noise power with increasing E field for 'warm' electrons.